 Calcium … Another essential mineral for the production of serotonin, calcium deficiency can lead to anxiety, depression, insomnia, irritability and muscular cramps, amongst other problems.
 Be careful if supplementing with Calcium, as excessive levels of Calcium could lead to calcification of coronary arteries.
 Calcium supplements that come from crushed coral should never be taken.

 Vitamin D … Although some amounts of Vitamin D can be obtained from cod liver oil, egg yolk and sprouted seeds, most of our Vitamin D levels are synthesised in the body from sunlight.
-Low levels of Vitamin D have been linked with depression and schizophrenia.
+Low levels of Vitamin D have been linked with depression, anxiety and schizophrenia.
 Seasonal Affective Disorder (SAD) is a mood disorder that displays depressive like symptoms and occurs in countries that have winters with relatively little sunshine.
 Several studies have linked the lowering of Vitamin D levels with the disorder.

 Depression and mental health problems are extremely complicated issues.
 If you are on anti depressants, do not go off them unless you seek advice from your doctor.
 This article is designed to allow people with depression and anxiety disorders to look at dietary issues that could be affecting their mental health.
 Supplementing with vitamins and minerals in excess can be detrimental to your health, so always seek the advice of a Naturopath.